 We've never been pressured into changing a rating or medal after testing.
 However, overall pressure does exist, which is only natural when considering what's at stake.
 Because we don't depend on the manufacturers' advertising budgets, the brands sometimes use other levers.
 Some brands leave the review and gradually come back.

 How do you handle it?

 We made our choice 13 years ago.
-We refuse to hand out medals and ratings.
-Therefore, we forcibly accept that some brands that not very satisfied with the results will decide to no longer collaborate with PROSKILAB.
+We refuse to "hand out" medals and ratings.
+Therefore, we must accept that some brands that are not very satisfied with the results will decide to no longer collaborate with PROSKILAB.